Classification of Rigid Irregular $G_2$-Connections: On connections of type

-where $\mathbbm{1}$ denotes the trivial representation of rank one.
-In the case $n=5$, the image of $\rho$ contains elements of the form $(E_5,M)$ where $M$ is non-trivial.
-By Table 4 in \cite{Dett10} such elements do not occur in $G_2(\IC)$. \end{proof} The following proposition is a special case of Katz's Main D.E.
+In the case $n=5$, the image of $\rho$ therefore contains elements of the form $(E_5,A)$ where $A$ is a non-trivial $2\times2$-matrix.
+By Table 1 in \cite{Dett10} such elements do not occur in $G_2(\IC)$. \end{proof} The following proposition is a special case of Katz's Main D.E.
 Theorem \cite[2.8.1]{Ka90}. \begin{prop} Let $\EE$ be an irreducible rigid connection on $U\subset \PP^1$ of rank $7$ with differential Galois group $G_2$.
-If at some point $x\in \PP^1-U$ the highest slope of $\EE$ is $a/b$ with $a>0$ and if it occurs with multiplicity $b$, then $b=6$. \end{prop} We will later see that rigid $G_2$-connections necessarily have exactly two singularities which we can choose to be zero and infinity.
-By a criterion of Katz, any system satisfying the conditions of the above proposition will then necessarily be hypergeometric.
-One of the main ingredients in the proof Katz's Main D.E.
+If at some point $x\in \PP^1-U$ the highest slope of $\EE$ is $a/b$ with $a>0$ and if it occurs with multiplicity $b$, then $b=6$. \end{prop} We will later see that the rigid $G_2$-connections we consider necessarily have exactly two singularities which we can choose to be zero and infinity.
+By \cite[Thm 3.7.1]{Ka90}, any system satisfying the conditions of the above proposition will then necessarily be hypergeometric.
+One of the main ingredients in the proof of Katz's Main D.E.
 Theorem is the use of representation theory through Tannakian formalism as presented in the previous section.
-Applying the above Proposition (and self-duality) yields the following possible list for the slopes and the respective dimensions in the slope decomposition.
+Applying the above Proposition (and self-duality) yields the possibilities listed in Table \ref{tab:slopedim} for the non-zero slopes and the respective dimensions in the slope decomposition of any irregular formal type of a rigid $G_2$-connection as considered above.

 For an elementary module $\El(u^p,\varphi,R)$ with $\varphi\in \KKu$ we would like to describe the possible $\varphi$ more concretely.
-We have the following Lemma. \begin{lem} The pole order of any $\varphi \in \KKu$ appearing in the Levelt-Turrittin decomposition into elementary modules of the formal type of a rigid irreducible connection of type $G_2$ with slopes at most $1$ can only be $1$ or $2$. \end{lem} \begin{proof} Suppose $\El(u^p,\varphi,R)$ appears in the formal type of such a system.
-Because the slopes are at most $1$ and all have numerator $1$, we have the following possibilities for $p$ and $q$ apart from $q=1$.
+We have the following Lemma. \begin{lem} The pole order of any $\varphi \in \KKu$ appearing in the Levelt-Turrittin decomposition into elementary modules of the formal type of a rigid irreducible connection of type $G_2$ with slopes of numerator $1$ can only be $1$ or $2$. \end{lem} \begin{proof} Suppose $\El(u^p,\varphi,R)$ appears in the formal type of such a system.
+Because the slopes all have numerator $1$, we have the following possibilities for $p$ and $q$ apart from $q=1$.